Our 2016 rankings of the top fashion design schools in the South.

 5. Louisiana State University, Baton Rouge, Louisiana

-Louisiana State University (LSU) was founded in 1860.
-The school is home to more than 29,000 students enrolled in more than 200 programs across 11 colleges and schools.
+Louisiana State University (LSU) opened its doors in 1860.
+The school is home to more than 31,500 students enrolled in over 200 programs across 11 colleges and schools.
 The College of Agriculture, Department of Textiles, Apparel Design, and Merchandising (TAM) offers several programs for aspiring fashion designers.
-Offerings include a BS in Textiles, Apparel Design, and Merchandising (BS TAM) with a Concentration in Apparel Design or Textile Science, and MS and PhD Degrees in Human Ecology with Concentrations in Apparel Design, Textile Science, and Historical/Cultural Aspects of Textiles and Apparel.
+Offerings include a BS in Textiles, Apparel & Merchandising (BS TAM) with a Concentration in Apparel Design, Textile Science, or Merchandising, and MS and PhD Degrees in Human Ecology with Concentrations in Apparel Design, Textile Science, and Historical/Cultural Aspects of Textiles and Apparel.

 Program highlights include optional membership in the Fashion Association at LSU (FALSU), access to state-of-the art facilities such as an apparel production lab, textiles testing and processing lab, and body scanning lab, and access to the LSU Textile & Costume Museum and Historic & Archaeological Textile and Apparel Research Laboratory.
 Students also have the opportunity to complete an internship and participate in the Annual Fashion Show.

-The University of Alabama was founded in 1831.
-It is home to more than 36,000 students enrolled in more than 200 fields of study across 13 colleges and schools.
-The College of Human Environmental Sciences houses the Department of Clothing, Textiles and Interior Design.
-The Department offers one program for aspiring fashion designers—a BS in Apparel and Textiles (AT) with a Concentration in Apparel Design.
+Founded in 1831 the University of Alabama is Alabama's first public college.
+It houses 13 colleges and schools and is home to 37,100 students enrolled in more than 200 fields of study leading to the bachelor’s, master’s or doctoral degree.
+The College of Human Environmental Sciences houses the Department of Clothing, Textiles and Interior Design, which offers one program for aspiring fashion designers—a BS in Apparel and Textiles (AT) with a Concentration in Apparel Design.
+An Apparel Retail Concentration is also available.

-Program highlights include internship opportunities, the Annual Fashion Show, and the opportunity to showcase student designs at the Annual Birmingham Fashion Week.
+Program highlights include internship opportunities, participation in the Annual Fashion Show, and the opportunity to showcase a collection at the Annual Birmingham Fashion Week.

-O’More College of Design was founded in 1970 and it is home to more than 150 students.
-The college is home to the School of Fashion, the School of Visual Design, and the School of Interior Design.
+O’More College of Design was founded in 1970.
+It is home to around 200 students enrolled in several programs through the School of Fashion, the School of Visual Design, and the School of Interior Design.
 Program offerings for aspiring fashion designers include a BFA in Fashion Design offered through the School of Fashion.
 Program highlights include internship opportunities at area designers and retailers, and participation in the O’More Student Fashion Show.